SaarthakG-Dtu/CNN_based_classification/README.md

 # 📊 Dataset

-The model is trained on an image dataset structured as:
+The model is trained on an image datasets:

-    dataset/
-     ├── class_1/
+    datasets
-     ├── class_2/
+     ├── Mnist
-     ├── class_3/
+     ├── CIFAR_10

-Each folder represents a distinct classification label.

-You can replace the dataset with any custom image dataset for experimentation.

 ------------------------------------------------------------------------